-A 6×6 covariance matrix, which is optional for all the ODMs, reflects the uncertainties of the orbit solutions used to generate the states in the OEM, uncertainties of the orbit state in the OPM, and uncertainties of the mean Keplerian elements in the OMM.
+A $6\times6$ -covariance matrix, which is optional for all the ODMs, reflects the uncertainties of the orbit solutions used to generate the states in the OEM, uncertainties of the orbit state in the OPM, and uncertainties of the mean Keplerian elements in the OMM and uncertainties of the orbit solution for a single or parent object in the OCM.

-If ephemeris information of multiple spacecraft is being exchanged, then multiple OPM, OMM, or OEM messages must be used (these could be packaged in a single file, if desired).
+If ephemeris information of multiple spacecraft is being exchanged, then multiple OPM, OMM, or OEM messages must be used (these could be packaged in a single file, if desired), or alternately as an OCM, where a parent/child object association is applicable.

 The ODM has been assimilated into the operations environments of several of the CCSDS Member Agencies.
 A partial list of implementations follows.
-The OEM is the format used by the European Space Agency (ESA) for submission of spacecraft ephemeris to NASA's Jet Propulsion Laboratory (JPL) for tracking of multiple ESA spacecraft (e.g., Mars Express,

-Venus Express, ROSETTA) by the Deep Space Network (DSN).
+The OEM is the format used by the European Space Agency (ESA) for submission of spacecraft ephemeris to NASA's Jet Propulsion Laboratory (JPL) for tracking of multiple ESA spacecraft (e.g., Mars Express, Venus Express, ROSETTA) by the Deep Space Network (DSN).
 The OEM has also been used to deliver the trajectories to the European Space Operations Centre (ESOC) for possible contingency tracking (e.g., Mars missions, SOHO).
 Additionally, the Japan Aerospace Exploration Agency (JAXA) used the OEM for DSN tracking of the SELENE spacecraft.
 The OPM has been implemented at NASA/JPL Navigation, Deutsches Zentrum fur Luft-und Raumfahrt (DLR), Centre National d'Etudes Spatiales (CNES), and ESOC, and is used frequently for external support.
 The ODMs have also been implemented and used to support projects within NASA Goddard Space Flight Center (GSFC).
 For instance, OEMs are used for owner/operator ephemerides in conjunction assessment by the NASA GSFC by Conjunction Assessment Risk Analysis (CARA), by the Combined Space Operations Center (CSpOC), by the Space Data Association, and in the Magnetospheric Multiscale Mission (MMS) for definitive and predictive products for mission operations and science.
 OEMs are also in use within NASA Johnson Space Center for the delivery of ISS (International Space Station) trajectories to GSFC and Orion spacecraft ephemerides to GSFC and JPL.
 Numerous other implementations are likely to exist given the popularity and flexibility of the OEM.

-The ODM is currently undergoing revision as a result of the mandatory CCSDS five-year review, and while there will be an additional message added to the ODM, it is premature to provide details.
+The ODM is currently undergoing revision as a result of the mandatory CCSDS five year review, and while there will be an additional message added to the ODM, it is premature to provide details.